blackberry/bbUI.js/README.md

 _**Current version: 0.9.4 BETA**_

-The goal of the bbUI toolkit is to provide a BlackBerry&reg; User Experience and Design Language for HTML5 applications using the
+The objective of the bbUI toolkit is to provide a BlackBerry&reg; User Experience and Design Language for HTML5 applications using the
 [BlackBerry WebWorks](http://developer.blackberry.com/html5) framework.
 It provides common UI constructs that are found on the BlackBerry operating system so that you can create an application that follows the UI guidelines and looks at home on a BlackBerry with very little effort.